olahol/react-social/README.md

 The url you want to share, default is `window.location`.

+##### message

+A message that's prepended before the url, works only with FacebookButton and TwitterButton.

 ##### media (required for Pinterest)

-Url of an image, required for PinterestButton.
+Url of an image, is required for PinterestButton and only works with PinterestButton.

 ## Styles